 There is one more letter in which you read about this mystery – that is the letter to the Ephesians.
 However, the manner in which Paul speaks about this mystery in the letter to the Colossians is different from the way he does in the letter to the Ephesians.
 It will help you to understand the letter to the Colossians better when I mention a few differences.
 One important difference is that the letter to the Colossians shows that Christ is one with the church on earth while in the letter to the Ephesians the church is presented as one with Christ in heaven.

-Another difference is that in the letter to the Colossians, the Christian is seen as risen with Christ, but not made to sit in the heavenly places as in the letter to the Ephesians.
+Another difference is that in the letter to the Colossians, the Christian is seen as risen with Christ, but not as seated in Christ in the heavenly places as in the letter to the Ephesians.
 In fact he says to the Colossians that there is a hope laid up for them in heaven (Col 1:5).
-That means namely that they are not seen in heaven as in the letter to the Ephesians, but in their life on earth.
+That means that they are not seen in heaven as in the letter to the Ephesians, but in their life on earth.
 You can also conclude that from the exhortation of Paul that the Christian should direct his thoughts and feelings on the things which are above and not on the things that are on earth (Col 3:1-2).

-Another difference is that the letter to the Colossians reveals the fullness that is in Christ (Col 1:19; 2:9), and our perfection in Him (Col 2:10), while in the letter to the Ephesians the privileges of the body are presented.
+Another difference is that the letter to the Colossians reveals the fullness that is in Christ (Col 1:19; 2:9) and our completeness in Him (Col 2:10), while in the letter to the Ephesians the privileges of the body are presented.

 Lastly I would like to point out the fact that in the letter to the Colossians the emphasis is on Christ as our life.
-The emphasis on the other hand in the letter to the Ephesians is more on the Spirit, Who is mentioned only once in the letter to the Colossians (Col 1:8).
+The emphasis in the letter to the Ephesians is more on the Spirit, Who is mentioned only once in the letter to the Colossians (Col 1:8).

 In this letter, the circumcision of Christ (Col 2:11) is mentioned.
-This reminds us of the circumcision of the people of Israel after they crossed over Jordan (Jos 5:2-9).
+This reminds us of the circumcision of the people of Israel after they went through the Jordan (Jos 5:2-9).
 The Israelites were indeed in the land, but they had not fought yet.
 They were yet to conquer the land.

 The circumcision of Christ speaks of the judgment Christ suffered for you on the cross.
 Since you believe that, now you are free to enjoy His glory which is described in an excellent manner in this letter.
 I hope and pray that you will experience this to the fullest.